 (i) The rates of pay specified in Band 1/Level 1 are actual not minimum rates.

-Employees engaged at the T3 rate of pay or above may be required to possess a
+Employees engaged at the T3 rate of pay or above may be required to possess a Provisional or Class C Drivers Licence.

 B. JUNIOR EMPLOYMENT